AndrewSChapman/eventmanager/README.md

 Your app can raise events.
 Events can store any metadata you like in structs.
 An event must extend AbstractEvent and have a metadata struct type defined.

 Here's an example of a metadata struct.
-This struct can literally hold information you need.
+This struct can hold any number of properties of any type.
+You could for example hold an entity or database tuple here.

 ```
 struct UserCreatedMeta